Jade plants are popular succulents and are extremely easy to raise.

 1. Water The Plant Deeply

-This does not mean you should increase the amount of water or decrease the gap between watering times but water it in a way that the roots are hydrated.
+This does not mean you should increase the amount of water or decrease the gap between watering times but water it in a way that the roots get sufficient water.

 2. Give Your Plant Plenty Of Sunlight

-Succulents are naturally found in dry and arid conditions with lots of sunlight.
+Succulents naturally grow in dry and arid conditions with lots of sunlight.

-If they do not receive the same or at least a good amount of light per day, the roots will begin to appear.
+If they do not receive the same or at least a good amount of light daily, the roots will begin to appear.

 When there is too much moisture in the air, the plant realizes that it can absorb water from the air, too, and therefore grows aerial roots.

-This is not particularly problematic, but it is better to dehumidify the air of the room your plant is kept in as succulents prefer dry conditions.
+This is not particularly problematic, but it is better to dehumidify the air of the room, as succulents prefer dry conditions.

 Another reason to dehumidify the room is that when there is too much moisture in the air, the soil remains wet for too long after watering.